denisewong1/AFL-Statistics/documentation.md

 001_compile_data_ftsy : scrape weekly data from footywire
 002_compile_data_fitzroy : scrape weekly data from afltables - to be used for all future research
 003_compile_data_ftsy_breakeven : calculate fantasy round values and predict breakevens - makes copy in app directory
-004_collate_ftsy_multiseason : collate all fantasy data across seasons - to be used for all future research
+004_collate_footywire_multiseason : collate and clean all fantasy data across seasons - to be used for all future research